CE-Curriculum-Development/mat-cpe/CPE-Week06-Classes.md

 }
 ```

 We need to draw the halo after the sprite moves (that is, at the new location) but before the `move` method exits.
 So, in our `move` method we first call the one from the base class (aka called a _superclass_) with the keyword `super` and only then, if we are supposed to have a halo, call our method `halo`.
-Inside a class block, we need to use the keyword `this` before every class datum we want to manipulate and every class method we want to call.
+From _inside_ a class block, we need to use the keyword `this` before every class datum we want to manipulate and every class method we want to call.
 Therefore, we have `if (this.hasHalo) this.halo()`.

 ### 4. Instantiating a class

 Objects are variables of complex user-defined types.
 It is also said that they are _instantiations_ of a class.
 Remember how a class is _template_ for objects.
 So, objects are the actual products defined by the template.
 We use the `new` keyword to create a new `Bouncy Sprite` object.
+What does `new` do?
+It invokes the _constructor_ of the class to make a new object by calling the eponymous method:

 ```TypeScript
 class BouncySprite extends game.LedSprite {